Xaneel/Xaneel/README.md

 # Hi there! 🧑‍💻 I'm Angel Matos Ortiz

-## An in-growth cybersecurity professional from the Dominican Republic
+## :An in-growth cybersecurity professional from the Dominican Republic:

-I am driven by learning new stuff and helping others, as well as orient them in ways to protect your privacy.
-I am passionate about cybersecurity and the technology field in general, making analysis and seeking growth.
+I am driven by learning new stuff and helping others, as well as orienting them in ways to protect their privacy.
+Furthermore, I am passionate about cybersecurity and the technology field in general, making analyses and seeking growth.

 <!--
 **Xaneel/Xaneel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.